CokinLee/stress/README.md

 Specifies the timeout for each request.
 The default is 0 which disables timeouts.

+#### -
+Specifies whether or not output results, rate mode only.The default is false.

 ### report
 ````
 ➜ stress git:(master) ✗ stress report -h